Seven Up Ads

 1

 Full color 10" x 13" ad shows a group of people sitting in a hay wagon drinking Seven Up as they listen to a man in a straw hat singing away.
-The ad headline asks if you are "Nearly sung out".
-This ad is larger than my scanner bed so the outer edges of the ad will not b4e visible in the scanned view.
+The ad headline asks if you are "Nearly sung out" and says that you can "Encore with this fresh, clean taste!".
+The text talks about how drinking a Seven-Up will relieve whatever discomfort you have in your mouth and throat.

 October 12, 1962